-The wild and natural Val Senales valley ranges from mild apple orchards at the valley’s entrance to cold and mighty glaciers at the head of the valley.
+The wild and natural Schnalstal Valley ranges from mild apple orchards at the valley’s entrance to cold and mighty glaciers at the head of the valley.

 Half of the area forms part of the Texelgruppe Nature Park